 Kanna stared at her, a bit disappointed that there wasn’t any panic in the woman’s voice.
 Maybe the great Goda Brahm is above panic, she thought.
 Or maybe—just maybe—the flames of hell haven’t licked her closely enough yet.

 Glancing briefly at the road again, Kanna reached for the steering lever and smoothly directed it to the right, so that they were facing truly forward again.
 She turned to see if there was any relief on the woman’s face, but there was none.
-The expression was still serious, though, unamused.
-There were edges of irritation perhaps, though Kanna wondered if she was only projecting those things onto a blank face.
+The expression was still only serious, unamused.
+There were edges of irritation perhaps, though Kanna wondered if she was only projecting those things onto a nearly empty face.

 The truck jerked sharply and Goda’s stride broke to follow it.
-She barely missed a step, though.
+Still, she barely missed a step.
 It was as if she had noticed the impending twitch of Kanna’s hand before it happened, as if she had anticipated it.
 She looked at Kanna this time with naked annoyance, but she said nothing and kept pushing.

 “Finally!”
 Kanna said.
 The voice felt like it wasn’t even her own, but nonetheless the sounds rushed out of her own lungs.
 “At last, you give me something!
 You’ve been holding out for too long, Goda.
 It’s fine to show me emotion, you know.”
 Kanna rewarded the woman by tilting the truck back into a forward march.